-Recycled Concrete and Asphalt: Recycled concrete and asphalt can be incorporated into embankment material, and shall be placed and compacted in accordance with 203.07 a or b; depending on the overall classification of the embankment material once the recycled material is incorporated.
+Recycled Concrete and Asphalt: Recycled concrete and asphalt can be incorporated into embankment material, and shall be processed, placed, and compacted in accordance with 203.07 a or b; depending on the overall classification of the embankment material once the recycled material is incorporated.
 Rebar shall not extend more than one inch beyond the edges of recycled concrete particles.
-Recycled concrete or asphalt shall not be permitted in the upper 2 feet of the final subgrade elevation or within 2 feet of the final finished side slopes unless otherwise noted in the Plans.
+Recycled concrete or asphalt shall not be permitted in the upper 2 feet of the final subgrade elevation or within 2 feet of the final finished side slopes unless otherwise noted in the Contract.

 203.08 Proof Rolling.